 Real-time airline operation is all about flights.
 Flights, aiming to reach their destination on time.

 Using a flight map, you can monitor your aircraft from departure to arrival.
 Color-coding highlights a flight’s most crucial KPI: On-time performance.
 Thus, the map provides a quick overview of the current operational performance.
 In particular, it allows you to predict the load factor at your destination airports.

 In your business analysis, choose a route map if route information is relevant to interpret KPIs.
 This is the case, for example, when displaying the average seat load factor per flight.
 Then, add a reference value (e.g., the number of flights) to the KPI visualization to conclude flight planning.

 Another useful tool for business analysis is station maps.
 Basically, they are KPIs like counters.
 However, the value of the counter is not displayed numerically but by the size of the circle.

 Station maps are the best way to visualization of a simple KPI that belongs to a specific airport.
 The example below highlights the number and type of maintenance events.

 What if donuts are more suitable than counters for the visualization of your station-specific KPI?
 Use a donut map that comes with all the benefits of a standard donut:

 # 17 Sector Map

-With a sector map you are able to monitor current airspace regulations.
-Or use it in your business analysis to retrospectively evaluate ATC impact on flight operations.
+With a sector map, you can monitor current airspace regulations.
+Or use it in your business analysis to retrospectively evaluate ATC’s impact on flight operations.

 # 18 Gantt Chart